johnbrannstrom/johnbrannstrom.github.io/_posts/2018-02-08-rules-of-engagement.md

     that can be done, do them at once and continue repeating this until you are satisfied.

-    If you find this taking to long or that you find yourself changing something back and forth.
+    If you find this taking to long or you find yourself changing something back and forth.
 It's time to let it go :smile:
   </li>